 - Note the keys on the keyboard if you opt for a MIDI controller that connects to virtual instruments.
 Some come with only 25 keys, while larger 49-key and 61-key options also exist.
 The more keys, the better the range of your sounds and music, and the greater opportunity you have to connect virtual instruments.

 Apart from these, there is also a selection of MIDI toys that serve the purpose of novelty items.
 While these do not offer the functionality of a standard MIDI keyboard or controller, they offer an attractive addition to your home studio setup.

 Some people connect amps, microphones, studio headphones, and other recording equipment directly to their computer.
 While this is useful when you have a low budget and want to do recordings, the quality of your audio will be significantly reduced.
 Additionally, it can be hard finding hardware that is compatible with standard USB connections on your computer.

 With this in mind, even when starting out, you should consider opting for an additional audio interface.
 This particular set of hardware acts as a centerpiece within your studio setup.

 Different types of audio interfaces exist on the market.
-As you are still in the beginning stages of music production, you have no need to spend too much on this equipment.
+As you are still in the beginning stages of music production, you do not need to spend too much on this equipment.
 Several affordable options are available that can give you the specific inputs and outputs you need to make beats.

 An audio interface will usually connect to your laptop through a USB cable.
 Once connected, the interface gives you an entire arsenal of input and output ports to utilize.

-The goal of the audio interface is to help you organize your input devices used for recording, as well as the outputs you use to record or provide feedback.
+The goal of the audio interface is to help you organize your input devices used for recording and the outputs you use to record or provide feedback.